 Hoanib’s guest accommodation is situated just a short distance from the mess tent.
 It comprises eight tents, one of which is a family unit.
 The family unit contains two bedrooms, whereas all standard tents have one.
 A standard unit includes a large double bed or twin beds, a seating area with two comfy armchairs and small table, a writing desk and chair, plenty of shelving for storage, and a delightful deck with room for lounging and dining.
 Again, the palette is neutral plus colour splashes.
 Each tent has its own ensuite.

-ACTIVITIES AT HOANIB SKELETON COAST CAMP:
+HOANIB SKELETON COAST CAMP ACTIVITIES:

 There are lots of things to do at Hoanib.